List some of the ways that you see reinhabitation and decolonization happening throughout the narrative.

 Reinhabitation: Reinhabitation is teaching how to live appropriately in an environment.
 To deepen your connection with the land.
 In this story it refers to how the youth become more educated on the land they live and survive off of by the elders.
 It is very important to share knowledge with the youth because they will be the next generation of the community.
 If the elders do not express what the youth needs to know, those aspects will be no longer after the elders pass.

 Decolonization: “An act of resistance must not be limited to rejecting and transforming dominant ideas; it also depends on recovering and renewing traditional, non-commodified cultural patterns such as mentoring and intergenerational relationships” (pg.74).
 Decolonization was portrayed when the youth, elders and everyone in between would follow the river and exchange stories about what they knew.
 This allowed for new knowledge to be shared between the community members.
 At this time the youth also had workshops and made their own audio-documentaries based off of what they have learned from the other community members.
 This allows the youth to understand their community more than they probably ever would have because they are learning first hand for someone else.

 How might you adapt these ideas / consider place in your own subject areas and teaching?

-I think it is important to spread the word about indigenous culture to our students.
+I think it is important to spread the word about Indigenous culture to our students.
 We should allow them to share what they know and then provide them with new information that would benefit them as they grow up.
-It is important to incorporate indigenous culture/ knowledge to students because they should know about the peoples and their culture and what they have done/been through.
-I hope that as a future educator I will be able to make this topic interesting to my students to they actually imagine the topic and actively think and participate to grow their understanding about indigenous culture.
+It is important to incorporate Indigenous culture/ knowledge to students because they should know about the peoples who developed our land and their culture and what they have done/been through.
+I hope that as a future educator I will be able to make this topic interesting to my students so they can actually imagine the topic and actively think and participate while discussing this topic to grow their understanding about Indigenous people and culture.